simplisales/terraform-hcloud-kube-hetzner/README.md

 ### ✔️ Prerequisites

-First and foremost, you need to have a Hetzner Cloud account.
-You can sign up for free [here](https://hetzner.com/cloud/).
+First and foremost, you need to have an AWS account.
+You can sign up for free [here](https://aws.amazon.com/free/).

-Then you'll need to have [terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) or [tofu](https://opentofu.org/docs/intro/install/), [packer](https://developer.hashicorp.com/packer/tutorials/docker-get-started/get-started-install-cli#installing-packer) (for the initial snapshot creation only, no longer needed once that's done), [kubectl](https://kubernetes.io/docs/tasks/tools/) cli and [hcloud](https://github.com/hetznercloud/cli) the Hetzner cli for convenience.
+Then you'll need to have [terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) or [tofu](https://opentofu.org/docs/intro/install/), [packer](https://developer.hashicorp.com/packer/tutorials/docker-get-started/get-started-install-cli#installing-packer) (for the initial snapshot creation only, no longer needed once that's done), [kubectl](https://kubernetes.io/docs/tasks/tools/) cli and the [AWS CLI](https://aws.amazon.com/cli/) for convenience.
 The easiest way is to use the [homebrew](https://brew.sh/) package manager to install them (available on Linux, Mac, and Windows Linux Subsystem).
 Timeout command is also used, which is a part of coreutils on MacOS.

 ```sh
 brew tap hashicorp/tap